Xenia Smits

 Xenia Smits (born 22 April 1994) is a Belgian-born German handball player for Metz Handball and the German national team.

 At the age of 16 she debuted for Bundesliga team HSG Blomberg-Lippe, where she played until 2015.
 In this period she became a German citizen, and could thus play for the German national team.

+She also represented Germany at the 2025 World Women's Handball Championship.
+Here Germany reached the final, where they lost to Norway.
+This was the first time since 1994 that Germany made the final of a major international tournament and the first time they won a medal since 2007.
+At the tournament she had the most steals of any player.

+In 2026 she joined Danish club Odense Håndbold.